 What Are the Physical Signs of Not Eating Enough?

 Sanford Behavioral Health stands at the forefront of addressing these concerns through its comprehensive eating disorders treatment programs.
-Sanford Behavioral Health takes a patient-centered approach to support recovery and promote an understanding of the link between nutrition and health.
+Our behavioral health campus takes a patient-centered approach to support recovery and promote an understanding of the link between nutrition and health.
 Call us today at 616.202.3326 to discover our options for eating disorder treatment.

 Recognizing the Physical Signs of Not Eating Enough